McKenzi84/Dash_samples/README.md

 Purpose of this repository is to keep all necessary informations of how to run web app using Dash.

-For test purpose you can download this repository and install required libaries using pip.
+For test purpose you can download this repository and install required libraries using pip.

 Todo: